4 Steps To Practicing Forgiveness

 There should also be a time to give thanks for progress made in sexual purity.

-In the Conquer Series, a cinematic DVD study that has helped 450,000 men on their journey toward freedom from porn or sexual addiction, it’s noted that complete freedom can take two to five years.
+In the Conquer Series, a cinematic study that has helped more than one million men on their journey toward freedom from porn or sexual addiction, it’s noted that complete freedom can take two to five years.

 Yet you shouldn’t wait until the end of this time to celebrate progress.